 What are your chances of getting a job?

-The Spanish economy is still recovering following the financial downturn and rates of unemployment are high.
-While there are signs of recovery, it is slow and certain sectors are still struggling.
 You will be competing in a large market of Spanish graduates and so will need to think about what you can do to make yourself more employable.
-Being fluent in Spanish will be a definite advantage and you should also look at the sectors that are performing better than others.
-These include teaching English as a foreign language, various areas of IT and the tourism and service sectors.
-It is important that you're able to show evidence of your skills in these areas and it will also be helpful if you're able to be flexible with where you're based in Spain.
+Being fluent in Spanish will definitely be an advantage and you should concentrate your search on the sectors that are performing the best as these will offer more job opportunity and certainty.
+These include teaching English as a foreign language (TEFL), export businesses such as the automotive industry and some food and wine brands, various areas of IT, and the tourism and service sectors.

 Where can you work?

-- Shortage occupations: native language teachers, IT professionals and professionals in the tourism sector.
+- Shortage occupations: native language teachers, IT professionals and professionals in some other sectors.

 - Major companies: Banco Santander (banking), Telefónica (telecommunications services), BBVA – Banco Bilbao Vizcaya (banking), Iberdrola (electric utilities), Gas Natural Fenosa (natural gas utilities), Inditex (apparel/footwear retailer), CaixaBank (regional banks), Mapfre (diversified insurance), Grupo ACS (construction services), Repsol YPF (oil and gas operations).